Current Residents Resources

 Changing Lease Terms

 A lease is a legally binding agreement and cannot be changed without the consent of all parties.
-Should you breach the lease by leaving early, typically, you will be responsible for the Early Termination Fee and rental payments until the end of your lease, or until the property is re-leased.
-If you need to change the terms of your lease contact our office to discuss your particular situation.
+Should you breach the lease by leaving early, typically, you will be responsible for the “Remove Tenant/Reletting Fee” and rental payments until the end of your lease, or until the property is re-leased.
+If you need to change the terms of your lease, contact our office to discuss your particular situation.

 No. We do not allow our residents to sublease their apartment or room.
 Allowing a resident to sublease their apartment/room meant that someone was “borrowing” their space, but the Tenant(s) were still legally responsible for the rent and condition of the apartment/room at the end of the lease.
 This transaction did not always end well for our residents.